AI Assistant Help

 Enable Third-party AI providers

-Once the connection is established, the configured models will become available for use.
-You can select them to process your requests in the chat.
+Once the connection is established, models from the third-party provider become available for use.
+You can select them to process your requests in AI Chat or assign them to be used in AI Assistant features.

 Use custom models in AI Assistant features

-Custom models can also be used for other AI Assistant features, such as code completion, in-editor code generation, commit message generation, and more.
+Custom models can be assigned to AI Assistant features such as code completion, in-editor code generation, commit message generation, and more.

 To configure custom models to be used in AI features: